DE-labtory/tesseract/pb/README.md

-## Msg
+## pb

-Msg is struct to query or invoke.
+pb is grpc service to query or invoke.
-But, if there is only Transaction data, it can be removed.